-5. Finite Element Modeling of the Dam
+5. Finite element modeling of the dam

-There are many analytical and experimental studies on the gravity concrete dams and Koyna dam is used as a benchmark dam in many of these studies, because of the statistical data which are recorded after Koyna earthquake and are comparable with the theory based analysis results (Chopra and Chakrabarti, 1973; Mirzabozorg and Kianoush, 2008).
+There are many analytical and experimental studies on the gravity concrete dams and Koyna dam is used as a benchmark dam in many of these studies, because of the statistical data which are recorded after Koyna earthquake and are comparable with the theory based analysis results (Chopra & Chakrabarti, 1973; Kianoush, 2008).
 Therefore, in this research, Koyna dam is used as a benchmark structure.
-As it is clear in Figure 7 it has 103 m height and 850 meters length, located in India.
+As it is clear in Fig. 7 it has 103 meters height and 850 meters length, located in India.
 This dam was subjected to Koyna earthquake of 6.5 Richter scale magnitude and gone thorough serious damages and cracking.
-The water level behind the dam was 91.75 m, the hydrostatic pressure of which must be considered.
-In this study, due to the large length to width ratio of the dam, plain strain relations are used to solve the governing equations.
-On the other hand, it is obvious that considering the interaction of soil and structure has a significant effect on the behavior of the dam.
-However, in order to simplify the problem and reduce the time of analysis, in this study, the dam base is assumed to be fixed.
+The water level behind the dam was 91.75 meters, the hydrostatic pressure of which must be considered.
+In this study, due to the large length to width ratio of the dam, plain strain relations are used to solve the governing equations; On the other hand, it is obvious that considering the interaction of soil and structure has a significant effect on the behavior of the dam; However, in order to simplify the problem and reduce the time of analysis, in this study, the dam base is assumed to be fixed.
+As mentioned in section 2, concrete placing of RCD dams is performed by

-As mentioned in Section 2, concrete placing of RCD is performed by ELCM method; in this method, the thickness of each layer is equal to 1 m.
-The construction of each layer is conducted in several step, in each step, 15 m of the length of the dam is compacted.
-Therefore, in this research, a three-dimensional FE model constructed for a block of dam with 15 m length.
-In order to consider plain strain relations, the displacement perpendicular to the dam length was constrained (Figure 7b).
-Material characteristics and frequency of Koyna dam are given in Tables 2 and 3, respectively.
-Concrete damaged plasticity is used for introducing the concrete behavior (Lee and Fenves, 1998; Lubliner et al., 1989).
+ELCM method; In this method, the thickness of each layer is equal to 1 meter.
+The construction of each layer is conducted in several step, in each step, 15 meters of the length of the dam is compacted.
+Therefore, in this research, a three-dimensional FE model was constructed for a block of dam with 15 m length.
+In order to consider plain strain relations, the displacement perpendicular to the dam length was constrained (Fig. 7b).
+Material characteristics and natural frequency of Koyna dam are given in Tables 2 and 3 respectively.
+Concrete damaged plasticity is used for introducing the concrete behavior (Lee & Fenves, 1998; Lubliner et al., 1989).
 In this model, concrete behavior is introduced separately in tension and compression.
 In addition, uniaxial tension damage parameter of the concrete is applied in accordance with the displacement of the crack.